ScottyMacCVC/kickstarter-analysis/README.md

 ### ![Outcomes_vs_Goals](https://github.com/ScottyMacCVC/kickstarter-analysis/blob/CHALLENGE-01/resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered - One issue to consider is the availability of venues.
 With a large amount of theater successes, we can assume there are a lot of existing theater events in the same time period.
+The other part the charts fail to show is the "why" the % success was high in the middle-upper goal range.
+If you look into the data, you find few launches but they were successful and thus created the higher success rate % on the chart.

 ## Results